 Official transcripts of all previous academic work are required.
-Transfer students applying to programs in the school of Business, Arts, and Sciences may submit a copy of their high school diploma in lieu of official high school transcripts.
+Transfer students applying to programs in the School of Business, Arts, and Sciences and School of Education may submit a copy of their high school diploma in lieu of official high school transcripts.
 Transfer students applying to programs in the school of Health Sciences must submit an official high school transcript.
 AIC requires transcripts for each year of secondary and post-secondary education.